 Executive Board

-President: Arunesh Nadgir
+Immediate Past President: Arunesh Nadgir

 Dr. Arunesh Nadgir is the Coordinator of Keyboard Studies at Middle Tennessee State University where he teaches undergraduate and graduate piano students.
 He maintains a private piano studio in Murfreesboro where he teaches students of all ages.
 He has previously held teaching positions at New England Conservatory's Preparatory and Continuing Education Departments, the Eastman School of Music, the Blue Lake Fine Arts Camp, and the Point CounterPoint Music Camp.
 His students have been accepted to music festivals and college music programs across the country and have won top prizes at pre-college and college level music competitions.